 I have a pair of 25-pound bumper plates from Titan and I can tell you that they perform great.
-Good spin, well balanced and after a year and half they still look great.
+Good spin, well balanced and after a year and a half they still look great.
 You can also expect that same dead bounce that you get from the Rogue Competition Bumper Plates with a durometer rating of 90.

-Finally, they have a lower price point than the Rogue plates and on top of that have Titan’s always free shipping.
+Finally, they have a lower price point than the Rogue plates and on top of that Titan’s always free shipping.

-All I can say is after having used a pair of Titan Bumper Plates for awhile now, I wouldn’t hesitate to buy more weight.
+All I can say is after having used a pair of Titan Bumper Plates for a while now, I wouldn’t hesitate to buy more weight.

 Rep Fitness Competition Bumper Plates

-The next bumper plates I’m going to include in this mid-level category is Rep Fitness.
+The next bumper plate I’m going to include in this mid-level category is Rep Fitness.
 Rep Fitness makes great equipment aimed at the home gym which is illustrated by the fact that they have two of the absolute best squat racks for a home gym.

-These Rep Fitness Bumper Plates are a very high quality bumper plate that is right on par with the other bumper plates I’ve mentioned on the mid-level.
+These Rep Fitness Bumper Plates are a very high-quality bumper plate that is right on par with the other bumper plates I’ve mentioned on the mid-level.

 Like Titan, these Rep Fitness plates are not IWF certified, but they do meet IWF standards.
-They come with a 5 year guarantee and are factory tested to 30,000 plus drops.
+They come with a 5-year guarantee and are factory tested to 30,000 plus drops.
 That’s pretty impressive.